pmf318/PoorMansFlight_v6/docs/README.md

 ### Below are precompiled (ready-to-run) versions for Windows and Linux.

+PMF is an open source table editor for Windows and Linux.
+Currently supported databases: DB2, SqlServer, Postgres and MariaDB/MySQL and anything ODBC.

+Features include direct editing of XML data, support for LargeObjects (LOBs), various export and import functions.

+See leipelt.de for more info.

 **PMF v5**: Supports older Windows versions (Win8 and Win2018 Server, but not Win7)\
 **PMF v6**: Supports DarkMode on Win10 and Win11